jack635/DAT505-Code/Final Project/README.md

 }
 ```

 This part is used to make sure the view doesn't cross the water as it moves.
 Limit the coordinates of the water surface.
+Make sure it feels real.

 ```javascript
 function update(delta) {